 The School takes the following steps to minimise the risk of peer-on-peer abuse.
-Any incidence of peer on peer abuse where there is reasonable cause to suspect that a child has suffered harm, is in immediate danger or is at risk of harm, or is in need of additional support from Children's Social Care, will be treated as a child protection concern.
+Any incidence of peer on peer abuse where there is reasonable cause to suspect that a child has suffered harm, is in immediate danger or is at risk of harm, or is in need of additional support from Children's Social Care, will be recorded and treated as a child protection concern.
+All allegations of peer-on-peer abuse are recorded, investigated and dealt with.
+Support for victims, perpetrators and any other children affected by peer-on-peer abuse is provided, they will be kept safe and their ongoing wellbeing will be monitored closely.
+Risk assessments will be put in place for all involved in an incident, victim and perpetrator.

 The School's Anti-Bullying Policy, which is available on the School's website, explains how allegations of bullying will be investigated and pupils supported.
 However, where an issue of pupil behaviour or bullying gives 'reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm', staff should follow the procedures below rather than the School's Anti-Bullying and Behaviour policies.
+It is important that all staff challenge any abusive behaviours between peers.
 If a pupil makes a sexting disclosure (that is, a disclosure of 'youth produced sexual imagery') to a member of staff (academic or support) or volunteer, the member of staff or volunteer should inform one of the Designated Safeguarding Leads.
 Employees and volunteers must not ask to view images, search mobile devices, print out any material or move any material from one storage device to another.
 The Designated Safeguarding Lead will investigate the concern and support pupils by following the UK Council for Child Internet Safety's advice in Sexting in Schools and Colleges: Responding to Incidents and Safeguarding Young People (August 2016) and the Department for Education's advice on Searching, Screening and Confiscation (January 2018).

-If a child or his/her parent informs an employee or volunteer about any other form of abuse by another pupil in the school, the employee or volunteer should pass the information to the Designated Safeguarding Lead or the Head Master (depending on the form of abuse) so that the allegation can be investigated and pupils supported.
-If an employee or volunteer has concerns about abuse of a pupil by another pupil in the school, they should also tell the Designated Safeguarding Lead or Head Mastermaster as appropriate.
+If a child or his/her parent informs an employee or volunteer about any form of abuse by another pupil in the school, the employee or volunteer should pass the information to the Designated Safeguarding Lead or the Headmaster (depending on the form of abuse) so that the allegation can be investigated and pupils supported.
+If an employee or volunteer has concerns about abuse of a pupil by another pupil in the school, they should also tell the Designated Safeguarding Lead or Headmaster as appropriate.